CommandPost/CommandPost-Website/docs/faq.md

 However, you can still use these features if you're using Final Cut Pro 10.4.4 to 10.4.8.

 If you found this feature useful, please [send feedback to Apple](https://www.apple.com/feedback/finalcutpro/) explaining how you used it and why you found it useful.

+---

+### Why did you remove the Shot Data Toolbox?

+This feature was removed in **CommandPost v1.6.0**, as it was rarely used, and Vigneswaran Rajkumar has started work on a Swift rewrite of this functionality.

+---

+### Why did you remove the Notion Toolbox?

+This feature was removed in **CommandPost v1.6.0**, as it was rarely used, and Vigneswaran Rajkumar has started work on a Swift rewrite of this functionality.